jk-george/PriceSlashTrack/terraform/terraform-dashboard-ecs/README.md

-# ☁️ Cloud Deployment of the dashboard ECR repository
+# ☁️ Cloud Deployment of the dashboard ECS Service

 This folder contains the Terraform code for the ECS Service that will run the Streamlit dashboard.